 The Italian cuisine has roots that dates back to the 4th century BCE.
 It has become what it is today due to its long history with both social and political changes.

-Today you can taste and eat several delicious Italian desserts that will make your tastebuds go crazy.
+Today you can taste and eat several delicious dishes of Italian food and desserts that will make your tastebuds go crazy.
 Down below you have some more Italian desserts that are worth tasting during your trip in Italy.

-Other Italian desserts:
+Other Italian desserts to taste: